Table of Contents

 Also, membership passes down but not up.
 That means a current USAA member cannot pass eligibility ‘up’ to their parents or ‘across’ to their siblings.

-If you think you may be eligible for membership but are unsure if you qualify, contact the USAA New Member Team at 800-531-8722 and outline your personal situation.
+If you think you may be eligible for membership but are unsure if you qualify, contact the USAA New Member Team and ask about your personal situation.

 What Documentation Do You Need to Join USAA?